polarfire-soc/polarfire-soc-bare-metal-examples/driver-examples/mss/mpfs-hal/mpfs-hal-power-saving-demo/README.md

   ```
   MPFS HAL Power Saving Options:
-  1  How to turn on Parked Hart RAM at bootup
+  1  How to toggle ON/OFF Parked Hart RAM at bootup
-  2  How to turn off Parked Hart RAM at bootup
-  3  How to turn on U54 Floating Point Units(FPU) at bootup
-  4  How to turn off U54 Floating Point Units(FPU) at bootup
+  2  How to toggle ON/OFF U54 Floating Point Units(FPU) at bootup
-  5  How to turn on RAM of Unused Peripherals at bootup
-  6  How to turn off RAM of Unused Peripherals at bootup
+  3  How to toggle ON/OFF RAM of Unused Peripherals at bootup
-  7  Display DDR self refresh menu
+  4  Display DDR menu
-  8  Display clock scaling menu
+  5  Display clock scaling menu
+  6  Display maximum power-saving menu

   Type 0 to show the menu again
   ```

-2. When the DDR self refresh menu is displayed:
+1. When the DDR menu is displayed:

   ```
-  Select the DDR self refresh test:
+  Select a DDR option:

   Make sure that u54_1 hart is turned on before selecting an option:
-  1  Clear pattern in memory
+  1  Clear pattern in memory block (<1 minute)
-  2  Place pattern in memory
+  2  Place pattern in memory block (<1 minute)
-  3  Verify if pattern is in memory
+  3  Verify if pattern is in memory (<2 minutes)
   4  Turn on ddr self refresh
   5  Turn off ddr self refresh
   6  Check ddr self refresh status
+  7  Turn off ddr pll
+  8  Turn on ddr pll
-  7  Go back to main menu
+  9  Go back to main menu
-  WARNING: DDR is not accessible when in self-refresh mode
+  WARNING: DDR is not accessible when in self-refresh mode, or PLL is disabled

   Type 0 to show the menu again
   ```